LNMA/course_management_system-controller-view/README.md

 5. Check project Artifacts is Ok: Project must have one Exploded web application "war" and one Archive web application "war".
 >**Preferably** remove them then build project using maven and again create the previous `war files`.
 6. Mapping spring configuration classes.
->In intellij you can find it at project `structure/facets/spring/add` then add it all, also make sure there is no duplicates.
+>In intellij you can find it at project `structure/facets/spring/add` then add it all, also make sure there are no duplicates.
 7. Run MySpringBootMVCApplication.class.
 8. Past `https://localhost:8443/login` at browser address bar.

 ## About
 >What is course management system ?

-course ms is graduate project from `Software engineer trainning program at: Engineers Training Center / Jordan Engineers Association`.
+course ms is graduate project from `Software engineer training program at: Engineers Training Center / Jordan Engineers Association`.
-I am [Louay Amr](https://www.linkedin.com/in/louay-amr-0b064b141) who is the author and the designer of project.
+I am [Louay Amr](https://www.linkedin.com/in/louay-amr-0b064b141) who is the author, and the designer of project.

 >What is the idea of the project?
-1. course ms provide several authentication and authorization methods.
+1. course ms provide several authentications and authorization methods.
 2. sign up pages to student and instructor and verify user id by sending verification email.
 3. login page tracking the user via cookies and session and url.
 4. bootstrap 4 to order the page css.